 It has continuously been ranked among the top 100 universities in the world by the Academic Ranking of World Universities, the QS World University Rankings, and the Times Higher Education World University Rankings in recent years.

 University of Science and Technology of China (USTC)

-The Institution of Science and Technology of China (USTC), located in Hefei, Anhui, China, is a public research university (CAS).
+The University of Science and Technology of China (USTC) is one of the Best Universities in China, located in Hefei, Anhui, China; it is a public research university (CAS).
 It belongs to the C9 League in China, which is equal to the Ivy League in the United States.
 According to the Chinese Ministry of Education, it is also a Class A Double First Class University.
 The CAS was created in Beijing in September 1958 and relocated to Hefei during the Cultural Revolution in the early 1970s.

 The Academic Ranking of World Universities (ARWU), the Times Higher Education World University Rankings (THE), and the QS World University Rankings have all recently ranked the Chinese University of Science and Technology among the top 100 universities in the world (QS).

 According to the Nature Index 2020, the institution is ranked No. 1 in China, Asia, and Oceania, and No. 4 in the world among worldwide universities in terms of research output. (after Harvard, Stanford, and MIT in order).
 Because of its dominant position and reputation in Science and Engineering research, USTC is commonly referred to as “China’s Caltech.”

 Nanjing University is a big public research university in Nanjing, Jiangsu, and a member of China’s prestigious C9 League.
 It is the city’s oldest higher education institution.
 The Xianlin campus in Nanjing’s northeast and the Gulou campus in Nanjing’s city center are the two main campuses of NJU.